Bank Holidays in Gujarat 2026 - Complete List

 Major Festivals & Public Holidays in Gujarat

-Gujarat is known for its vibrant cultural heritage and festival calendar.
-Many of these festivals are declared bank holidays in Gujarat, reflecting the state's traditions and celebrations:
+Gujarat is known for its vibrant cultural heritage and a lively festival calendar.
+Many of these festivals are officially observed as public or bank holidays in Gujarat, reflecting the state’s deep-rooted traditions and community celebrations.

 The Extended Diwali Closure: New Year and Bhai Dooj